Manuela Achilles

 Current Research

 My research combines the historical study of German culture with theoretical analysis.
-I have published broadly on the political culture of Weimar democracy and am currently completing my manuscript, Invisible Fatherland: Constitutional Patriotism in Weimar Germany.
+I have published broadly on the political culture of Weimar democracy and am currently completing my manuscript, Invisible Fatherland: Constitutional Patriotism in Weimar Germany (forthcoming with Cambridge UP).
 The book's argument revolves around the republic's challenge to rally the nation around legally coded principles and ideas—such as equality and justice—that are as such are imperceptible to the senses.
 The republic’s symbolic politics made these norms and ideals visible and concrete, thus drawing the contours of a democratic alternative to the extremist politics the interwar period also engendered.

 My second book project on "Hitler and the Holocaust (under contract with Bloomsbury Academic) provides a concise and adaptable survey of the German dictator and his genocidal regime within an interdisciplinary and transnational framework.
 The focus is on deeply intertwined processes of biographical and societal radicalization that culminated in the targeted murder of six million European Jews.
 The book concludes with a discussion of Hitler’s changing representations and legacies today.